Aircraft Mechanic

 Does your work get extra scrutiny after there's a highly publicized plane crash?

-Asked by bing0 over 11 years ago
+Asked by bing0 almost 12 years ago

 I have noticed that work is extra scrutinized by the FAA, if you are working at the particular airline that actually experienced the accident.
 If you are working at a different company, that operates similar equipment or in similar conditions; the company itself will look closer at things, so as to prevent such a thing from happening to them and their aircraft.
 If it is a big issue, the FAA will issue an Advisory Directive (AD) that directly addresses the cause of a given accident soon after the cause is known.
 This will put the aircraft in question, as well as the personnel performing the tasks, under an extra level of scrutiny.